-Culture Café is looking to support five contemporary artists or creative practitioners who have been negatively impacted by the COVID-19 lockdown restrictions.
+Through a second series of Culture Café Animateurs, we are looking to support contemporary artists or creative practitioners who have been negatively impacted by the COVID-19 lockdown restrictions.

 We know that artists and makers are being impacted by economic hardship and social isolation, particularly due to loss of free-lance work and access to usual making spaces and collaborators.
 At this challenging time, and given the current lockdown restrictions, we are inviting artists and practitioners to explore and try out ways to stimulate and strengthen the Culture Café model and increase benefit to the people who attend the network events.

-Five artists will be paid a £500 fee to become a Culture Café Animateur and take over the Culture Café platform.
-The brief is open and non-prescriptive, apart from what is written above, the only expectations are that the activity must stay true to the spirit of the Culture Café Manifesto and include some form of networking.
+During the first series, we were able to support four artists and one collective of Culture Café Animateurs who took over the Culture Café platform.
+The brief for the second series, is again, open and non-prescriptive, apart from what is written above, the only expectations are that the activity must stay true to the spirit of the Culture Café Manifesto and include some form of networking.
 Artists, who must come from the Moray region, can use any artistic medium and can also choose to work in collaboration with another artist, community group or business.

 Below are several provocations or calls to action.
 The ideas can be re-shaped, recycled, upcycled, or discarded and replaced.